Updated: Oct 16, 2021

 If you had a genie to grant you any wish, what would you wish for?

-Answer: I want my mother to always be happy as the first wish.
+I want my mother to always be happy as the first wish.
 Secondly, I want the wish that I never forget whatever I study or whatever knowledge I gather in life.
-The third wish is that my skills always keep increasing and at a fast rate and never stop increasing or decreasing.
+The third wish is that my skills always keep increasing and at a fast rate and never stop increasing.
 I want to keep learning and keep learning fast.

 How do you feel after every session with your mentor?
 Do you want to increase the frequency of these sessions or maybe have fewer sessions because of other work?